 As the cost-of-living crisis continues to churn out increasingly angsty news headlines, the spotlight has fallen squarely on food waste once more.

 Statistics from the United States show that up to one-third of all purchased food goes to waste.
-In the UK, it is estimated that around 9.5 million tons of food go to waste every single year, of which 11% is liquid waste.
-That’s right – statistics show that up to £1.4 billion of drinks are disposed of by UK households each year.
+In the UK, it is estimated that around 9.5 million tonnes of food go to waste every single year, of which 11% is liquid waste.
+That’s right – statistics show that up to £1.4 billion of drink is disposed of by UK households each year.

 Aside from all the missed cocktail opportunities, waste like this is a sad situation along the entire supply chain.

 See, when alcohol goes bad, it has a significant environmental effect, just like landfilled waste.
-This is because growing, harvesting, transporting, and processing all have a carbon cost.
-The labor, water, chemicals, and energy that went into producing, storing, and preparing alcohol are wasted too.
+This is because the growing, harvesting, transporting, and processing all have a carbon cost.
+The labour, water, chemicals, and energy that went into producing, storing, and preparing alcohol are wasted too.